City Eyes Funding To Hasten Lighthouse Project

 Written by Steve Yablonski, Aug 8, 2018, 0 Comments

-OSWEGO – At this week’s Administrative Services Committee meeting, councilors gave a bug boost to the lighthouse restoration project.
+OSWEGO – At this week’s Administrative Services Committee meeting, councilors gave a big boost to the lighthouse restoration project.

 Mayor Billy Barlow requested discussion and funding approval for the Oswego West Pierhead Lighthouse-Exterior Restoration and Painting Project.